-Other Payment Options:
+Other Payment Options

-• You may opt out of the VCC program at any time by calling 1-800-317-9280 or visiting Echovcards.com/letter.
-To access this site, you will need your Tax ID and verification access code
+You may opt out of the VCC program at any time by calling 1-800-317-9280 or visiting ProviderPayments.com.
+To access this site, you will need your Tax ID and verification access code.

 Risk Adjustment and Correct Coding